PAMGuardLearning/GettingStarted/README.md

 The tutorial uses pre recorded sound files from a number of sources.
 These are played back through PAMGuard, which processes the data in exactly the same way as it would were the data being acquired in real time.
-However, you MUST have a working sound card on your system or the files will process at many times real time and you won't be able to see what's happening.
+However, you should ideally have a working sound card on your system so that you can hear the sounds as well as see the detections.